 The score is developed mainly by looking at a website’s backlink profile (how many websites are linking to it).
 A strong backlink profile means that a lot of sites are linking to a website, meaning that a lot of people on the internet trust that site.

-I found that there were quite a few shopping ads and YouTube videos.
+There were quite a few shopping ads and YouTube videos.
 The top 3 results were pet supply stores with super high domain ratings.
 The next 3 results were blog posts by PetCo, PetMD, and Earthsfriends.com – also sites with high domain ratings.

 The people behind Saltwater Smarts have seemed to have found a niche.
 It is a very competitive space.
 And the search results are currently being dominated by products, but they seem to stand alone in the space of providing information and help regarding saltwater fish tanks.
 Unlike the other results on Google, this was the only one that was focused on the informative content in the saltwater fish tanks niche.
-They are also the only site I found that wasn’t trying to sell me something.
+They are also the only site we found that wasn’t trying to sell us something.

 This site has obtained a huge backlink profile and currently ranks for over 16,000 keywords!
-I checked on some of their keywords and they are in the #1 position for over 100 keywords, ranging in search volume from 10 to 1,400 searches a month.
+We checked on some of their keywords and they are in the #1 position for over 100 keywords, ranging in search volume from 10 to 1,400 searches a month.
 That’s a lot of potential traffic.

 Despite the high keyword difficulty and competition, you can still be successful if you are matching a different search intent.
 In this example, all of Saltwater Smarts competitors are trying to attract searchers looking to buy; while Saltwater Smarts is attracting searchers looking to learn.